-Recognizing that race is a social construct deeply rooted in discrimination and inequity rather than a biological variable, in August 2020, NKF and ASN convened a joint task force to reassess the use of race to estimate GFR.
-To assess how well an individual's kidneys are working, health-care providers routinely assess GFR from the serum (blood) level of creatinine (a metabolic waste product).
+Recognizing that race is a social construct deeply rooted in discrimination and inequity rather than a biological variable, in August 2020, NKF and ASN convened a joint task force to reassess the use of race to estimate GFR.43 To assess how well an individual's kidneys are working, health-care providers routinely assess GFR from the serum (blood) level of creatinine (a metabolic waste product).
 Healthy kidneys filter creatinine from the serum and excrete it in the urine.
-If kidney function is reduced, the serum level of creatinine increases.

-Until 2021, GFR was assessed using estimating equations (estimated GFR, or eGFR) that included race in addition to age, sex, and serum creatinine.
-The inclusion of the coefficient for race in GFR estimating equations reflected the observations that average creatinine level in Black Americans was higher than in non-Black Americans who participated in the studies in which the equations were developed.
+If kidney function is reduced, the serum level of creatinine increases.44 included race in addition to age, sex, and serum creatinine.45 The inclusion of the coefficient for race in GFR estimating equations reflected the observations that average creatinine level in Black Americans was higher than in non-Black Americans who participated in the studies in which the equations were developed.
 Consequently, among patients of the same age, sex, and serum creatinine level, the estimating equation assigned higher eGFR values to Black Americans, indicating better kidney function, which is problematic if representation of Black Americans in the studies is not representative of Black Americans in real-world settings.
-Decision making based on flawed information could potentially lead to inequitable and delayed care, including delays in referrals to a nephrologist and/or wait-listing for kidney transplantation.
+Decision making based on flawed information could potentially lead to inequitable and delayed care, including delays in referrals to a nephrologist and/or wait-listing for kidney transplantation.46